-When cruises first resume, they won’t have the usual buffet.
-No more exposed armpits over the potato salad or fingers fidgeting with picking up fried chicken.
+When cruises first resume, they won’t have the traditional buffet.
+No more exposed armpits over the potato salad or fingers fidgeting to pick up greasy fried chicken.
 Ugh.

 I can’t imagine the chaos of social/physical distancing at any breakfast buffet on any ship.
 It will be interesting to see how the cruise lines manage to figure out the buffet challenge and keep the line moving.
 Will everyone receive a designated buffet time or reservation?

-If you’ve ever had to take a tender (lifeboat) into port, until the first few waves of anxious passengers have left the ship, tenders are usually packed elbow to elbow, hot, and on occasion, smelly.
+If you’ve ever had to take a tender (lifeboat) into port, passengers can be packed in, elbow to elbow.
 Except for Celebrity Edge…that ship has the most awesome tenders.

-Will the ship have to run more than two or three tenders back and forth to avoid over-crowding?
-And the stairway queues?
+Will the ship need to use more tenders to avoid over-crowding?
+What about the long stairway queues?
 Even with a designated tender departure time, people still clog the stairwells ahead of time.
 When cruises resume, don’t expect to visit ports that require a tender to get there.

 How’s this going to work…seating in every other row?
 More buses to lighten the load?
-I guess so.
-Or maybe certain close-quarters shore excursions will be put on hold.
-Thinking of excursions or tours like indoor folkloric shows or music venues in Italy, or any shore excursion where people are packed into a conveyance as part of the tour.
+They’ll need to be sanitized, too.
+Certain close-quarters shore excursions will probably be put on hold.
+Think of shore excursions like indoor folkloric shows or cooking tours.

 The future of cruising in the short term will affect so many on board activities.
-Those pesky art auctions, lively music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating.
-Some cruise lines have already announced moving their main theater performances to outdoor venues.
+Those pesky art auctions, lively music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating will be different.
+Some cruise lines have already announced moving their main theater performances to various outdoor venues.

 I don’t think Royal Caribbean’s adults-only Quest participation challenge game will be able to happen for a while, either.